Automattic/wp-calypso/client/extensions/woocommerce/state/sites/orders/README.md

 Gets a requested order object from the current state, or null if not yet loaded.

-### `getTotalOrdersPages( state, siteId: number )`
+### `getTotalOrders( state, query: object, siteId: number )`

-Gets the total number of pages of orders available on a site.
+Gets the total number of orders available on a site for a query (like, all completed orders).
 Optional `siteId`, will default to currently selected site.